segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/zendesk/index.md

 ### ticket_forms
 > warning "This collection requires Zendesk Enterprise access"
 > Segment's Zendesk source connector only fetches data for the ticket_forms collection if the associated Zendesk account is an Zendesk Enterprise account.
+For more information, please see [ Zendesk's ticket_forms documentation](https://developer.zendesk.com/api-reference/ticketing/tickets/ticket_forms/){:target="_blank"}.

 | Property        | Description                                                       |